jsanti1975on/virtual-machine-http-share/README.md

 A small Windows launcher (**open-dash.exe**) you compile in **WSL** that opens a dashboard URL (e.g., your VLAN1 jumpbox web UI) and embeds a custom **.ico**.
 Includes an environment config file so you can quickly switch networks (VLANs) without recompiling.

-> Primary use-case: Launch dashboards in a **Portfolio / Cyber Range** lab (e.g., dubz-vault.corp).
+> Primary use-case: Launch dashboards in a **Portfolio / Cyber Range** lab (e.g., vault.corp).
 Tested with a Lenovo ThinkCentre M700 Tiny running Windows 11 + Retail Plus, joined to AD domain, with father/son lab users.

 ---